Generic VESIcare Availability

-No. There is currently no therapeutically equivalent version of VESIcare available.
+No. There is currently no therapeutically equivalent version of VESIcare available in the United States.

 Note: Fraudulent online pharmacies may attempt to sell an illegal generic version of VESIcare.
 These medications may be counterfeit and potentially unsafe.
 If you purchase medications online, be sure you are buying from a reputable and valid online pharmacy.
 Ask your health care provider for advice if you are unsure about the online purchase of any medication.

 Patents are granted by the U.S. Patent and Trademark Office at any time during a drug's development and may include a wide range of claims.

 Issued: January 25, 2000

 Inventor(s): Takeuchi; Makoto & Naito; Ryo & Hayakawa; Masahiko & Okamoto; Yoshinori & Yonetoku; Yasuhiro & Ikeda; Ken & Isomura; Yasuo

 Quinuclidine derivatives represented by general following general formula (I), salts, N-oxides or quaternary ammonium salts thereof, and medicinal compositions containing the same. ##STR1## The compound has an antagonistic effect on muscarinic M.sub.3 receptors and is useful as a preventive or remedy for urologic diseases, respiratory diseases or digestive diseases.Patent expiration dates: